 - CEEL (Character Education for Emerging Leaders) will provide to aspiring principals (mainly assistant principals who aspire to become head principals) additional resources.
 The most signifcant one is 100 hours of on-site post-LACE mentoring by exemplary character education principals.
 Additional benefits will include a scholarship for the participant cost of LACE and up to 6 graduate credits.

-LACE™ is a complex and comprehensive year-long professional development experience for school leaders.
-Its core elements include:
+LACE™ and CEEL are a complex and comprehensive year-long professional development experience for school leaders.
+There core elements include: